 - Avanchy silicone dinnerware collections, including plates, cups, silverware

 - Elk & Friends kids' divided porcelain plates with silicone sleeves

 The bottom line, the winner based on our research is stainless steel.
 It is our #1 recommendation by far and the reason why we offer stainless steel dinnerware products in our portfolio.
 While you may pay a bit more for it, it can last for generations, making it the most durable, eco-friendly, and pocket-friendly (after you factor in not needing to replace it) option available.

-Check out our selection of stainless steel dinnerware products!
+Check out a few products within our selection of stainless steel dinnerware products!
 Also, let us know about your experience with various eco-friendly materials!